 Features of Virtual Moon Atlas

-- This astronomy software lets enthusiasts study the lunar formation, and its catalog is enriched with 7000 pictures and more than 9000 entries.
+• This astronomy software lets enthusiasts study the lunar formation.
+Its catalog is enriched with 7000 pictures and more than 9000 entries.

-- It is equipped with an airbrush that can be accessed with and without texture and clementine illustration texture and 1,000 m resolution.
+• It is equipped with an airbrush that can be accessed with and without texture, clementine illustration texture, and 1,000 m resolution.

 5. Sky Chart/ Cartes du Ciel

-Sky chart is free and available in the open source, allowing the user to draw sky charts and smooth the way to access data from catalogs of stars and nebulae.
-Additionally, it shows the position of planetarium objects such as planets, asteroids, and comets.
+Sky charts are free and available as open-source.
+They allow the user to draw sky charts and facilitate access to data from catalogs of stars and nebulae.
+Additionally, they show the position of planetarium objects such as planets, asteroids, and comets.

 The sole aim of this planetarium software is to offer to draw maps of distinct observations of the universe.
 Its available parameter would let the user find specific and appropriate catalogs for color and dimension for the planetarium objects, namely, stars and nebulae.